What Are Corrective Preventative Actions (CPAs)

 - Short term: temporary changes to fix the SMS (SMS training, policy review, official warning, etc.)

-- Initial mitigating actions: Important actions taken immediately in response to high risk issues, in order to mitigate the high-risk threat (damage control, emergency response, etc.).
+- Initial mitigating actions: Important actions taken immediately in response to urgent safety issues, in order to mitigate the risk/threat (damage control, emergency response, etc.).

-Most people have heard of short/long term CPA types, but initial mitigating actions (may go by other names) are an emerging classification of CPAs in SMS programs.
+Most people have heard of short/long-term CPA types, but initial mitigating actions (may go by other names) are an emerging classification of CPAs in SMS implementations.
+Another term that is used to classify CPAs by duration or where the CPAs fit into the SMS risk management process is "Immediate," which the operators define the same as "Initial Mitigating Action."

-Initial mitigating CPAs are a special classification for CPAs the denote corrective/preventative actions taken in immediate response to high risk safety concerns.
+Initial mitigating CPAs are a special classification for CPAs to denote corrective/preventative actions taken in immediate response to high-risk safety concerns.
 The purpose of this CPA classification is to:

-- Document CPAs that should be considered more highly than other CPAs (i.e., like key performance indicators vs other performance indicators); and
+- Document CPAs for auditors that should be considered with a higher priority than other CPAs (i.e., key performance indicators vs other performance indicators); and

-- Communicate to the person assigned the CPA that this CPA is top priority.
+- Communicate to the person assigned the CPA that this CPA is a top priority.

-They can be either short term or long term – but this is irrelevant – so long as the initial mitigating action(s) bring the safety concern into a manageable level of safety.
+However, this classification is irrelevant as to the duration of the mitigation – so long as the initial mitigating action(s) bring the safety concern to a manageable level of safety as soon as possible.
 After that, management can use “regular” CPAs to bring further reduce the issue into an ALoS range.

 When to Use Initial Mitigating Actions for CPA Type